fatjonfreskina/fatjonfreskina/README.md

 - Frontend apps using Vue.js and Bootstrap5
 - Machine Learning and Deep Learning models with Scikit-learn and PyTorch.

-Experienced in deploying solutions on Azure, Netlify or Aruba leveraging Docker containers and Nginx.
+Experienced in deploying solutions on Azure, Netlify, and Aruba, utilizing Docker containers and Nginx.

 ### :hammer_and_wrench: Languages and Tools